sourcery-ai-experiments/wc-daily-logs-emailer/README.md

 1. Go to Settings->WooCommerce Daily Logs Emailer

-2. Update email or leave bland to use default values
+2. Update email or leave blank to use default values

 3. Action Scheduler: This script now uses Action Scheduler to schedule a daily task at 5 AM.